Safeguarding and Safety for Visitors

-In accordance with our responsibilities under the “Keeping Children Safe in Education “ 2021, we have a Designated Safeguarding Lead, Phillip Wilkinson, who is a member of the Senior Leadership Team and has received appropriate training for this role.
+In accordance with our responsibilities under the “Keeping Children Safe in Education “ 2023, we have a Designated Safeguarding Lead, Jon Ford, who has received appropriate training for this role.
 It is his responsibility to ensure that all staff in contact with children receives child protection training on a regular basis.

 Occasions do arise when our concern about a student requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board and the Academy has adopted a Safeguarding Policy in line with this for the safety of all.
 If you want to know more about our procedures, please speak to the Principal, Jon Ford.

 We hope that your visit will be enjoyable, informative and safe.

 If you need to visit the Academy during the day please use the car park.